Restuta/ramda-sheep/README.md

 ## transformObjectDeep
-Recursively traverse object and apply trarnformer function to every `[key, value]` pair and form new object based on that.
+Recursively traverse object and apply transformer function to every `[key, value]` pair and form new object based on that.
 If tranformation function returns `undefined` then those `[key, value]` paris get removed from the original object.
 Keeps arrays as-is, meaning object inside an array won't be transformed.

 ```js
 const reduceObj = R.useWith(R.reduce, [R.identity, R.identity, R.toPairs]);